Andrew Klaber: Philanthropy and awards

-Klaber serves or has served on the boards of several organizations, including the AEI Enterprise Club, President of the Association of Marshall Scholars, Bowery Mission Advisory and Development Board, Brookings Society, Cornell Tech Jacobs Institute Steering Committee, Co-chair of the Echoing Green Social Investment Council, French-American Foundation, Harvard Law School Dean's Visiting Committee, International Rescue Committee, Learning Matters, Magdalen Society, Morgan Library Young Fellows, Natan, National Museum of American Jewish History, New York Public Library Young Lions, Public Theater Young Partners, Rainforest Alliance Ambassadors Circle, President of the Russell Trust Association, Success Academy Charter Schools Leadership Council, Truman Scholars Association, United Jewish Appeal (UJA), and Yale Alumni Fund.
+Klaber serves or has served on the boards of several organizations, including the AEI Enterprise Club, President of the Association of Marshall Scholars, Bowery Mission Advisory and Development Board, Brookings Society, Cornell Tech Jacobs Institute Steering Committee, Co-chair of the Echoing Green Social Investment Council, French-American Foundation, Harvard Law School Dean's Visiting Committee, International Rescue Committee, Magdalen Society, Morgan Library Young Fellows, National Museum of American Jewish History, New York Public Library Young Lions, Public Theater Young Partners, Rainforest Alliance Ambassadors Circle, President of the Russell Trust Association, Success Academy Charter Schools Leadership Council, Truman Scholars Association, United Jewish Appeal (UJA), Weizmann Institute of Science, and Yale Alumni Fund.

-Klaber is a member of the Council on Foreign Relations, Economic Club of New York, and New York State Bar, and was a member of or participated in the Asia Society's Asia 21 Young Leaders Initiative, French American Foundation Young Leaders Program, Council for the United States and Italy Young Leaders Program, Partnership for New York City David Rockefeller Fellows Program, Trilateral Commission David Rockefeller Fellowship, U.S. Secretary of Defense's Joint Civilian Orientation Conference, and Wexner Heritage Program.
+Klaber is a member of the Council on Foreign Relations, Economic Club of New York, and Supreme Court of the United States Bar and New York State Bar, and was a member of or participated in the Asia Society's Asia 21 Young Leaders Initiative, French American Foundation Young Leaders Program, Council for the United States and Italy Young Leaders Program, Partnership for New York City David Rockefeller Fellows Program, Trilateral Commission David Rockefeller Fellowship, U.S. Secretary of Defense's Joint Civilian Orientation Conference, and Wexner Heritage Program.

 Klaber received the President's Environmental Youth Award at the White House in 2001 for his "efforts and commitment to the environment" and the Yale-Jefferson Public Service Award for his "innovative and sustained contributions to society," served with the United Nations Inter-Agency Task Force on Orphaned and Vulnerable Children, and presented Even Ground at the World Economic Forum in Davos, Switzerland in 2008.